binary-com/perl-Math-Util-CalculatedValue/README.md

 - **adjustments**

-    The ordered adjustments (if any) applied to arrive at the final value.
+    The ordered adjustments (if any) are applied to arrive at the final value.

 - **include_adjustment**